 Most Bible translators and commentator will render the name David as Beloved, but as always with important names, the etymology of the name David is disputed.
-But we can't help noticing the distinct similarity of this name with the Hebrew root (dwd) that yields דוד (dod), generally meaning beloved.
+But we can't help noticing the distinct similarity of this name with the Hebrew root דוד (dwd) that yields דוד (dod), generally meaning beloved.
 This word is also the Hebrew word for uncle — 1 Chronicles 27:32, for instance, speaks of דוד־דויד (dod dawid), or "David's uncle":

-The distinct difference between the name (David) and the word (dod) is that in the name David the letter waw counts for a consonant, while in the word dod it counts for a vowel.
+The distinct difference between the name דוד (David) and the word דוד (dod) is that in the name David the letter waw counts for a consonant, while in the word dod it counts for a vowel.
 A consonant and a vowel are completely different entities and they'll never mean the same, no matter how many times you write them with the same symbol (in this case the waw).
 If the name was meant to mean Beloved, then it was perhaps given to David after he became king and beloved.
 In his father's household he wasn't much of a hit, after all.

 But then, if this name was meant to mean Beloved, why hasn't history given us the tales of King Dod?

 HAW Theological Wordbook of the Old Testament lists David under dod but admits that "the name is conjectured to come from dod, beloved, but the etymology is uncertain.
-It has been compared with the Mari term dawidum, 'leader,' but this too is unsure."
+It has been compared with the Mari term dawidum, 'leader,' but this too is unsure".

 BDB Theological Dictionary too lists the name David under the derivations of the root dod, but also makes mention of A.H.
 Sayce's note of a sun-god named Dodo — דודה — which was worshipped in East-Jordan Israel.
-Zion, now known as the city of David, was then apparently known as the city of god Dod.
+Zion, now known as the city of David, was then apparently known as the city of the god Dod.
 But where Dod went the way of the dodo, king David is eternally remembered as the beloved king.
 And this is curious for more than one reason.

 As Joel M. Hoffman writes in his riveting book In The Beginning — A Short History of the Hebrew Language, the Hebrews were the first to use symbols for vowels, and that carried the art of reading and writing off the stage of esotericism and into the common household.
 It may very well be that at the time of David, the waw still always counted as a consonant, while the use of the waw for the vowel u came after David, and altered the pronunciation of everyday words such as dod but not that of the name David.
-Oddly enough, the exact opposite happens with the word , meaning house, which is now pronounced as the two-syllable bayit but lives on as the monosyllabic beth in names such as Bethlehem and Bethel.
+Oddly enough, the exact opposite happens with the word בית, meaning house, which is now pronounced as the disyllabic bayit but lives on as the monosyllabic beth in names such as Bethlehem and Bethel.

 But whatever the reason, Israel's identity of a Kingdom is associated with a king whose name is not a regular Hebrew word, but which is spelled identical to the word for Beloved, and pronounced completely different.

 King David is remembered as the beloved king, but today he would be reckoned a genocidal maniac, a dictator and a terrorist.
-With many millions of copies of his lyrics in print, and performances of his work all over the world, any day of the week, King David also holds the distinction of being the best selling musician of all time.
+With many millions of copies of his lyrics in print, and performances of his work all over the world, any day of the week, King David also holds the distinction of being the best-selling musician of all time.